avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1"><summary>$(task)</summary>

-In the _Torah_ in [Gen. 18:19](https://mechon-mamre.org/p/pt/pt0118.htm) (Hebrew: _Parshat Vayeira_), _HaShem_ (English: the Jewish name of God) states that the reason why He chose _Avraham Avinu_ (English: our forefather Abraham) and his descendents to be His vanguard in this world is because "he \[Avraham] will command his children and his household after him to keep the way of the LORD, to do righteousness and justice"[^chosen].
-According to [Nechama Leibowitz](https://en.wikipedia.org/wiki/Nechama_Leibowitz), the modern biblical commentator _par excelllence_,  this is _HaShem_'s "prime directive" to the Jewish People.
+In the _Torah_ in [Gen. 18:19](https://mechon-mamre.org/p/pt/pt0118.htm) (Hebrew: _Parshat Vayeira_), _HaShem_ (English: the Jewish name of God) states that the reason why He chose _Avraham Avinu_ (English: our forefather Abraham) and his descendants to be His vanguard in this world is because "he \[Avraham] will command his children and his household after him to keep the way of the LORD, to do righteousness and justice"[^chosen].
+According to [Nechama Leibowitz](https://en.wikipedia.org/wiki/Nechama_Leibowitz), the modern biblical commentator _par excellance_,  this is _HaShem_'s "prime directive" to the Jewish People.
 I would like to believe that I have attempted to internalize this directive.
 My attempts will be what my family and friends will remember me for, and hopefully emulate, but hardly my contributions to computer science.

 1. 1995-96: I successfully fought the IDF eventually at the Supreme Court over their illegal "Oslo" rules of engagement that would require that IDF soldiers not respond to Palestinian threats at gunpoint, even from known terrorist murderers, until __after__ the Pals first fired at them!